Case Details

 - Title: Hayate Partners Pte Ltd v Rajan Sunil Kumar

-- Statutes Referenced: Security and Futures Act 2001
+- Statutes referenced: Security and Futures Act 2001 (context: licensing status of claimant)

 Summary

-In Hayate Partners Pte Ltd v Rajan Sunil Kumar [2025] SGHC 41, the High Court considered whether an employee breached contractual confidentiality obligations and equitable duties of confidence by accessing, downloading, and retaining documents from his employer’s cloud storage shortly before resigning.
-The dispute arose in the context of a fund management business that stored sensitive information on Google Drive and imposed IT security restrictions on employees’ use of personal devices.
+In Hayate Partners Pte Ltd v Rajan Sunil Kumar ([2025] SGHC 41), the High Court considered whether an employee breached contractual confidentiality obligations and equitable obligations of confidence by accessing, downloading, and retaining large quantities of documents from his employer’s cloud storage shortly before tendering his resignation.
+The dispute arose in the context of a fund management business that stored confidential information on Google Drive and imposed IT security restrictions on the use of personal devices.

 What Were the Facts of This Case?

-After multiple rounds of interviews, Kumar signed a letter of appointment dated 7 November 2019.
-The letter contained confidentiality-related restrictions.
-In particular, clause 6 required that upon termination, the employee deliver to the company all books, documents, papers, materials, and other computer material, as well as “other property and information relating to the business” of the company or related companies that may be in the employee’s possession or control.
-The letter also included an obligation to keep secret and not, whether during employment or after termination, use for personal advantage or reveal to others trade secrets, business methods, or confidential information known or reasonably ought to have been known to be confidential.
+The contractual framework included a Letter of Appointment dated 7 November 2019.
+The court highlighted clause 6, which required delivery up of books, documents, papers, materials, and “other computer material” and “information relating to the business” of Hayate or related companies upon termination.
+Clause 6 also required the employee to keep secret and not, during or after termination, use for personal advantage or reveal to others any trade secrets, business methods, or confidential information known or reasonably to be known to be confidential concerning the business or affairs of Hayate or related companies.

-Separately, Hayate implemented IT security guidelines after Kumar commenced employment.
-These guidelines prohibited employees from forwarding and downloading Hayate’s information to personal accounts and devices.
-They also limited access to Hayate’s information to personal computers provided by Hayate and personal mobile devices that were pre-registered and approved by Hayate.
-Kumar’s case was that he was not made aware of these IT security guidelines and that Hayate was aware of and did not object to his use of personal devices for accessing and/or downloading work-related documents.
+In addition, Hayate implemented IT security guidelines after the defendant commenced employment.
+These guidelines prohibited employees from forwarding and downloading Hayate’s information to personal accounts and devices, and limited access to Hayate’s information to personal computers provided by Hayate and pre-registered and approved personal mobile devices.
+The defendant, however, used his personal devices to access and download documents from Hayate’s Google Drive.
+He denied that he had been made aware of the IT Security Guidelines, and he asserted that Hayate knew of and did not object to his use of personal devices for accessing and/or downloading work-related documents.

 What Were the Key Legal Issues?